 “In terms of contact tracing specific to any event or specific location, we follow our contact tracing process, which includes case investigation.
-At this time we are prioritizing case investigations due to the high case load.
+At this time, we are prioritizing case investigations due to the high case load.
 We maintain regular communication with CDC but handle outbreaks locally.
 There is no way to determine definitively if cases track to an individual event or location.
-There is not current evidence from our regular case investigation and contact tracing efforts that indicates outbreaks from these events, but we will continue to monitor.”
+There is not current evidence from our regular case investigation and contact tracing efforts that indicates outbreaks from these events, but we will continue to monitor [them].”

 Good track record for coronavirus containment

-Figures released by the Pennsylvania Gaming Control Board in early November showed less than 1% of casino employees had tested positive for the virus since casinos first began to reopen in early June.
+Figures released by the Pennsylvania Gaming Control Board in early November showed that less than 1% of casino employees had tested positive for the virus since casinos first began to reopen in early June.